MisterJacobz/ASR/README.md

 # Setting up environment
 In order to setup the environment, we created a dockerfile.
+Make sure Docker is installed, see https://docs.docker.com/engine/install/.

-Make sure Docker is installed and running using:
+Confirm Docker is correctly installed and running using:

 `docker --version`